Emerging Traditional Artists Program

 See All Grants & Opportunities

 Applications for this program are now closed.
-The next cycle is anticipated to open in June 2025.
 The guidelines below are for reference only.
 Join our mailing list to be notified about new opportunities.

 Connect with your peers, participate in professional development workshops, and receive up to $5,000 supporting your projects.